 Application and Approval Process:

-- The application should be made in the same semester the 18 hrs of graduate credit is completed but following the completion of the Basic Skills in College Teaching Program.
+- The application should be made in the same semester the 18 hrs of graduate credit is completed but following the completion of the Best Practices in Mentoring and College Teaching program.

-- Student submits a completed Graduate Teaching Associate (GTA) Application, the Basic Skills in College Teaching Program Certificate of Completion, Curriculum Vitae and to the department Head
+- Student submits a completed Graduate Assistant Instructor (GI) Application, the Best Practices in Mentoring and College Teaching Certificate of Completion, curriculum vitae and to the department head

-- The college Dean approves the GTA application, if acceptable, and forwards the application to GSR.
+- The college dean approves the GI application, if acceptable, and forwards the application to the Graduate School.

-- Once recognized with the Graduate Teaching Associate designation, the honoree will receive an additional stipend, which is based on the clock hours (contact hours) of the course.
+- Once recognized with the Graduate Assistant Instructor designation, the honoree will receive an additional stipend, which is based on the clock hours (contact hours) of the course.
 Each clock hour is worth $100 hours (a maximum of $300 per course and a maximum of $600 for the term)

-- Graduate Teaching Associates may teach a maximum of two classes per semester, not to exceed a teaching load of 6 credit hours.
+- Graduate Assistant Instructors may teach a maximum of two classes per semester, not to exceed a teaching load of 6 credit hours.

-- Graduate Teaching Associates must also enroll in appropriate graduate classes during the period of designation as a GTA.
+- Graduate Assistant Instructors must also enroll in appropriate graduate classes during the period of designation as a GI.
 The combined load of teaching responsibilities and graduate course enrollment may not exceed 15 hours per semester.